Nek5000/nekRS_doc/source/problem_setup/case.rst

 NekNek Session File (.sess)
 ---------------------------

 NekNek allows coupling of multiple overlapping subdomains, relaxing the need for conformal meshes.
-Each *nekRS* instance uses its own `.par` file.
+Each *NekRS* instance uses its own `.par` file.
 In the ``.sess`` file, each line lists one instance as:
 ``<path-to-par-file>:<num-mpi-ranks>;``

 Paths may be absolute or relative, and the sum of ranks over all instances must equal the total MPI ranks requested.
 Here is the ``eddyNekNek.sess`` example:

 .. code-block:: none